 After many years from the first viewing, I just watched Milos Forman’s Amadeus (Director’s Cut) last night.
-I mainly wanted to confirm my initial impression of Tom Hulce, Mozart’s performance as more than helium laugh farcical.
+I mainly wanted to confirm my initial impression of Tom Hulce, Mozart’s performance as more than helium laughs farcical.
 In contrast, actors F. Murray Abraham, Solieri, and Tom Hulce’s Mozart are readily apparent.
 Was this contrast more indication of acting understanding or lack thereof or prescribed by the screenplay and director?
-Was Mr. Hulce’s full-throttle performance as the ribald, mercurial prodigy Amadeus Mozart spot on or a design of the script to create a stark contrast between protagonists?
+Was Mr. Hulce’s full-throttle performance as the ribald, mercurial prodigy Amadeus Mozart spot on, or a design of the script to create a stark contrast between protagonists?
 Salieri’s elevated social standing in Vienna was equal to his celebrity status as a musical artist.
-He was a teacher of many composers, including Ludwig van Beethoven, Carl Czerny, Giacomo Meyerbeer, Franz Schubert, and Franz Liszt.
+He taught many composers, including Ludwig van Beethoven, Carl Czerny, Giacomo Meyerbeer, Franz Schubert, and Franz Liszt.
 Salieri also taught Mozart’s son Franz Xaver.
 Salieri’s music slowly disappeared from the repertoire between 1800 and 1868 and was rarely heard after that period until the revival of his fame in the late 20th century.
 This revival was due to the fictionalized depiction of Salieri in Peter Shaffer‘s play Amadeus (1979) and its 1984 film version.
-The death of Wolfgang Amadeus Mozart in 1791 at the age of 35 was followed by rumors that he and Salieri had been bitter rivals, and that Salieri had poisoned the younger composer, yet this has been proven false, and it is likely that they were, at least, mutually respectful peers.
+The death of Wolfgang Amadeus Mozart in 1791 at the age of 35 was followed by rumors that he and Salieri had been bitter rivals and that Salieri had poisoned the younger composer, yet this has been proven false.
+They were likely, at least, mutually respectful peers.

 When one reads the historical record about the early behavior of pre-teen, teenager, and early adult Mozart the casting seems more than apt representation.